 - If using the "tower" or gravity feed type setup, the containment must be wide enough that if either tank falls to the side it will entirely land inside of containment.
 There must also be a fusible link at the valve that will shut off flow to hose in the event of a fire.

 Separators or Traps

 Before removing oil/water separators or traps connected to storm sewers, the materials in them must have been tested (by Toxicity Characteristic Leachate Procedure or TCLP) within the last two years before they are cleaned out.
 Be aware that this test may take three weeks to complete if a recent test has not been completed.
 Contractor is solely responsible for accommodating the time for such testing and no claims for delay arising out of such testing will be permitted.
 Documentation of the test results must be submitted to EHS staff for review and approval before emptying or removing the trap.

 Be prepared to contain spills to prevent spreading.
 Small areas are easier to clean than large ones.
-Keep sorbent materials such as clay (kitty litter), polypropylene booms and pads, rags and sawdust on hand for clean-up of spilled liquids.
+Spill kits are recommended to be kept on hand by anyone working on exterior projects.
+Spill cleanup materials recommended to be kept on hand may include; sorbent materials such as clay (kitty litter), polypropylene booms and pads, rags and sawdust to contain spills immediately.

 Sorbent materials can be used to effectively clean-up various materials spilled on pavement, water and soil.
 Soil or other media which has been contaminated with petroleum or other pollutants must be excavated or remediated in accordance with applicable laws and regulations to prevent contaminated discharges to a storm drain or waterway.
 Excavated contaminated materials must be stored in containers or on plastic and covered so as to ensure that the contamination is not flushed back onto the ground during a rainstorm.